 - You will talk with a mental health consultant, a licensed clinical social worker offering therapy and immediate access to mental health care at Allina Health Primary Care clinics.
 Your consultant will ask questions to ensure you get the right care.

 - You will complete a brief assessment to customize your mental health care plan and resource needs.

 - You may get a referral to a mental health care provider to address your unique needs.

 Your mental health consultant does not prescribe medications, complete court-ordered care or sign documents.
 Consultants do not sign documents for emotional support animals, leave of absences, and other related accommodations.

-In-person visits offer similar benefits and people of all ages can be seen.
-In-person visits are a good option for resources, solution-focused therapy and assessing your ongoing mental health care needs.
+No matter your age, our mental health consultants are here for you.
+Our in-person visits are a good option for resources, solution-focused therapy and assessing your ongoing mental health care needs.
 Children and adolescents ages 17 and younger require parental or guardian consent to visit with a mental health consultant.